 It's very important to educate yourself about protecting your hair if you are doing any of these things.
 If the hair is starting to become brittle from chemical treatments or excessive styling, try a protein treatment or product, like Olaplex ($28) (you can read more about what Olaplex is and what it does here).
 If you must use a straightener, we recommend GHD's Platinum + Professional Performance Styler ($249), which adds shine with 70% less damage and is kept at the optimum 375 degrees, according to the brand.

 There are numerous products on the market that can help with hair growth and loss.
 These products are serious stuff and should always be used as directed.
 If you do, some of them really work.

 - Rogaine: Rogaine is a great option for both men and women.
-The active ingredient is called Minoxidil and it has been shown to stimulate hair growth and slow balding.
-Minoxidil has been shown to work best in people under 40 who's hair loss is recent.
+The active ingredient is called Minoxidil, and it has been shown to stimulate hair growth and slow balding.
+Minoxidil may work best in people whose hair loss is recent.
 Rogaine is simple and easy to apply and comes in a foam that is rubbed into the scalp daily.